tukl-msd/DRAMPower/README.md

 ## Installation of the DRAMPower Command Line application
 The command line application is automatically build if DRAMPower is the top level project (see [Installation of the DRAMPower library](#installation-of-the-drampower-library)).
-Alternatively, the `DRAMPOWER_BUILD_CLI` flag can be set to Y to build the command line tool.
+Alternatively, the `DRAMPOWER_BUILD_CLI` flag can be set to Y to force the build of the command line tool.
 Clone the repository, or download the zip file of the release you would like to use and use CMake to generate the build files.
 The following commands force the build of the command line application:

 ```console